Rainyan/sourcemod-nt-spec-quicktarget/README.md

 Supported values: 0 and 1.
 You can set these commands in the game console.

 * *sm_cookies spec_newround_ghost 0/1* — Whether to automatically spectate the ghost spawn position on new rounds.
-* *sm_cookies spec_newround_ghost_no_fade 0/1* — By default, the newround spectating will apply a short fade-from-black to hide the visual of the ghost spawning from thin air.
+* *sm_cookies spec_newround_ghost_no_fade 0/1* — By default, the *spec_newround_ghost* option will apply a short fade-from-black to hide the visual of the ghost spawning from thin air.
 This cookies controls whether to disable that fade effect.